NJIT-WIS/project-management-github-activity/README.md

 ### Things I don't understand
 1. Pull requests - how to do it effectively and are they the same as merges?
 ### Things I Want to Know
+1. CI (Continuous Integreation) - what it is and how it works